- Abnormalities of the Pupil

 Symptoms of sub-conjunctival haemorrhage

-Mild ache or irritation (no pain)
+Mild ache or irritation (if extensive haemorrhage, otherwise painless)

 May be asymptomatic